zenodeapp/substitution-matrices/README.md

 # Substitution Matrices

-A CRUD for Substitution Matrices (like PAM240, BLOSUM62, etc.) commonly used in bioinformatics and evolutionary biology.
+A `CRUD for Substitution Matrices` like BLOSUM50, BLOSUM62, PAM240 and more; commonly used in bioinformatics and evolutionary biology.

 This has been built by ZENODE within the Hardhat environment and is licensed under the MIT-license (see [LICENSE.md](./LICENSE.md)).